awsdocs/amazon-cloudwatch-user-guide/doc_source/using-metric-math.md

 ## Adding a Math Expression to a CloudWatch Graph<a name="adding-metrics-expression-console"></a>

 You can add a math expression to a graph on your CloudWatch dashboard\.
-Each graph is limited to a maximum of 100 metrics and expressions, so you can add a math expression only if the graph has 99 or fewer metrics\.
+Each graph is limited to using a maximum of 100 metrics and expressions, so you can add a math expression only if the graph has 99 or fewer metrics\.
+This applies even if not all the metrics are displayed on the graph\.

 **To add a math expression to a graph**